UCOL Wairarapa Campus

 Campus Manager Angela Hewitt

-Angela has enjoyed living in the Wairarapa for the past 20 years.
-She has worked in the tertiary sector for over 10 years, starting with campus administration and moving into management five years ago.
+Angela has enjoyed living in the Wairarapa for over 20 years.
+She has worked in the tertiary sector since 1999, starting with campus administration and moving into management in 2008.

-Prior to that, Angela did some polytechnic study before starting her career in court reporting that saw her work in both NZ and Australia, then moved into administration and management roles in a variety of sectors.
-Her experience has been gained “on the job” over the years, and latterly she has been studying part-time and is on track to graduate this year with her Bachelor in Applied Management.
+Prior to that, Angela did some polytechnic study before starting her career in court reporting that saw her work both in New Zealand and Australia, then moved into administration and management roles in a variety of sectors.
+Her experience has been gained "on the job" over the years, and latterly she studied part-time, graduating with her Bachelor in Applied Management.

-Regional provision and access to tertiary education, especially in her beloved Wairarapa, is what drives her to ensure that students can study locally and succeed with quality qualifications and skills to gain careers that enhance their lives.
+Regional provision and access to tertiary education, especially in Wairarapa where she considers home, is what drives her to ensure that students can study locally and succeed with quality qualifications and skills to gain careers that enhance their lives.

 Youth Guarantee Scheme